geopandas/pyogrio/docs/source/install.md

 ```

 Before being able to build on Windows, you need to set some additional environment
-variables or because the location of the GDAL binaries and headers cannot be
+variables because the location of the GDAL binaries and headers cannot be
 automatically determined.

 After activating the pyogrio-dev environment the CONDA_PREFIX environment variable will